dehdekkers/MEP_SPAD_integration_quantumsensing/README.md

 # MEP_SPAD_integration_quantumsensing
-All the code that was developed during the course of my master thesis with title: Integration and Characterisation of Single Photon Avalanche Diode Chips - Towards an NV-center based quantum biosensor.
-This research was conducted in collaboration with the TU Delft and NXP
+All the code that was developed during the course of my master thesis with title: Integration and Characterisation of Single Photon Avalanche Diode Chips - Towards an NV center based quantum biosensor.
+This research was conducted in collaboration with the TU Delft and NXP Semiconductors.
+This repository contains both the Arduino I2C communication code, and the widefield ODMR routines for the PC.
+All routines are also stored locally on the QIT lab PC.
+This repository is meant to be viewed after the master thesis of the author has been read, strictly for lab/research group members that want to continue widefield ODMR experiments.

+# General widefield ODMR instructions
+A specific order needs to be followed when using these routines, to ensure optimal results.
+- First, the Arduino must be accessed through the Arduino Labs for Micropython compiler.
+The array_readout.py script is stored as main.py on the Arduino.
+Run it on the compiler, and disconnect from the Arduino (it keeps running the readout loop in the background).
+- The PC is now ready to receive the frames of the SPAD array, general readout is done with array_piezo_reader.
+This should be the first check to see if the frames are correct and the SPAD array is functioning correctly.
+- Once the SPAD array is functioning, an y-scan is necessary to find optimal focus on the sample (after visually aligning the sample with the objective lens).
+An y-scan can be performed using y_scan_array.py.
+- After the y-scan, you can optionally run onedimensional scans along the x or z axes to map the sample location (XZ_scan_array.py).
+- For widefield imaging, a patched scan can be performed with adjustable size and location, using (array_patch_scan.py/process_array_patch_scan.py).
+- Widefield ODMR routines are performed using array_ODMR.py.

+All routines are performed by typing "python3 <routine_name>.py", processing scripts take the data file as an argument after this command ("python3 <process_routine_name>.py "path_to_data"">